 d.
-If following the 15 day notice of vacancy period DRMC has not notified the District of DRMC's desire to lease the vacant space, the District will actively seek replacement tenants, showing the suite to generate interest, and acquiring information to ensure the prospective tenants meet the leasing requirements.
+If following the 15-day notice of vacancy period DRMC has not notified the District of DRMC's desire to lease the vacant space, the District will actively seek replacement tenants, showing the suite to generate interest, and acquiring information to ensure the prospective tenants meet the leasing requirements.

 Prospective tenants will be required to be a medical office or provide related services.
 Prospective tenants will provide a completed application and financial POLICY #LPMP-01 Page 1 of 2 statements for a background check.
-The District will execute a lease with qualified tenants.
+The District will seek Board approval to execute a lease with qualified tenants per POLICY #LPMP-02.